Loquat, Japanese plum - Eriobotrya japonica

 Loquat may be eaten fresh without the peel, combined with other fruits in fruit salads, used as a pie filling, and made into sauces and gelatin desserts, jams, and jellies.
 Fruit may also be canned, dried, frozen, and made into syrup.
 2

-Blanched Loquats.
-To peel loquats for sauce and fruit cup, blanch by pouring boiling water over loquats to cover.
+Blanched Loquats: to peel loquats for sauce and fruit cup, blanch by pouring boiling water over loquats to cover.
 Add 1/4 cup lemon juice to each quart of water.
 Cook over low heat about 5 minutes, just until skin loosen.
 Drain and reserve liquid.
 Cool, peel, halve, and seed loquats (remove seeds).
 8

 Other recipes